vickmuir/Backup/configure-bmr-backup-windows.md

 1. In the left navigation pane, click **All Agents** to display current backup agents.
 2. Click **This is a new Agent I would like to configure**.
-3. Enter a Job Name and a Job Description for the job you're configuring/creating.
+3. Enter a Job Name and a Job Description for the job you're creating.
 4. For **Backup Source Type**, select the file system type you want to back up from the list, then click **Next**
 5. The **Job Type Selection** menu is displayed.
 Check the box next to **Bare Metal Restore** and click **Next** to continue.
 6. Click **Yes** on the Confirmation windows.